Aldaviva/RetrospectClientNotifier/Readme.md

 ## Requirements
 - Windows 8 or later
 - [.NET Framework 4.8 runtime](https://dotnet.microsoft.com/download/dotnet-framework/net48)
-- Retrospect Client
+- Retrospect Client for Windows
     - Tested with [7.7.114](https://www.retrospect.com/en/support/archived)
 - Retrospect Server
     - Tested with [7.7.620](https://www.retrospect.com/en/support/archived)

 <a id="installation"></a>
 ## Installation
-1. Go to this repository's latest [Release](https://github.com/Aldaviva/RetrospectClientNotifier/releases/latest).
+1. Download `retroeventhandler.exe` from this repository's latest [Release](https://github.com/Aldaviva/RetrospectClientNotifier/releases/latest).
-1. Download `retroeventhandler.exe` to your Retrospect Client installation directory.
+1. Save it to your Retrospect installation directory.
-    - The default installation directory is `%ProgramFiles(x86)%\Retrospect\Retrospect Client`.
+    - The default installation directory for Retrospect Client is `%ProgramFiles(x86)%\Retrospect\Retrospect Client\`.
+    - The default installation directory for Retrospect Server is `%ProgramFiles%\Retrospect\Retrospect 7.7\`.

+You only need to install this program on the machine which you want to show notifications.
+- If you have a server that backs up a client, install it on the client.
+- If you have a server that backs itself up, install it on the server.

 <a id="appearance"></a>
 ## Appearance